gregorykelleher/gregorykelleher_website/user/pages/01.blog/new_year/item.md

 So that pretty much concludes some of the small tweaks I've made to my site in the past few months.
 I've been quite busy with coursework and job hunting as of late, hence my lack of attention with respect to my blog.

 Lastly on a personal note, my cat passed away this week.
-He was an exotic shorthair cat named Sheerbliss Augustus Fergus Kelleher or 'Gus' for short.
+He was a pedigree exotic shorthair cat named Sheerbliss Augustus Fergus Kelleher or 'Gus' for short.
 He will be sadly missed.

 ![cat.jpg](cat.jpg)